 Durable Power of Attorney for Healthcare

-This document designates another person, usually a relative or friend, to make medical decisions on your behalf when you are unable to do so.
+- This document designates another person, usually a relative or friend, to make medical decisions on your behalf when you are unable to do so.
+Ohio Power of Attorney for Healthcare form

 Do Not Resuscitate Order (DNR)